pascallanger/DIY-Multiprotocol-TX-Module/Lua_scripts/README.md

 Automatically name the channels based on the loaded Multi protocol and sub protocol including the channel convention.

+Need OpenTX 2.3.9 or above.
 Located on the radio SD card under \SCRIPTS\TOOLS.
 This script needs MultiChan.txt to be present in the same folder.

 [![MultiChannelsUpdater](https://img.youtube.com/vi/L58ayXuewyA/0.jpg)](https://www.youtube.com/watch?v=L58ayXuewyA)